tecdevel/SRE-ITEMS/What happens.rst

   event.

-Interrupt fires [NOT for USB keyboards]
+3.Interrupt fires [NOT for USB keyboards]
 ---------------------------------------

 The keyboard sends signals on its interrupt request line (IRQ), which is mapped